-The Evacuator Synergy RF base station site alarm requires no cabling and can be wirelessly interconnected with up to 40 other call point, sounder/strobe and smoke Synergy RF devices within a single system.
+The Evacuator Synergy RF base station site alarm requires no cabling and can be wirelessly interlinked with up to 40 other call point, sounder/strobe and smoke Synergy RF devices within a single system.
 The base station acts as the systems control panel, featuring a screen to display when the system is in test or alarm state and monitors all linked devices in case of low battery.
 Each linked site alarm, including the base station, is given a numerical "address" allowing the triggered device to be easily identified.

 - 9V battery powered site alarm - requires no wiring whatsoever